 - Transfer the pastry dough to a lightly floured work surface, gather it together to combine everything and roll out to a 12 inch circle.
 Transfer the dough to a prepared, parchment lined baking sheet and refrigerate while you prepare the filling (You can also roll out the dough and use it right away if needed).

-- Heat the olive oil in a large sauté pan over medium heat.
-After a minute or 2, add the onions and stir continuously until softened and starting to caramelize, for about 15-18 minutes.
+- Heat 2 tablespoons of olive oil, or butter, in a large sauté pan over medium heat.
+After a minute or 2, add the onions and stir continuously until softened and tender, for about 15 to 18 minutes.
+To caramelize the onions for more flavor, continue cooking for another 20 minutes.
 Remove from pan and set aside.

-- Wipe out your pan and re-heat the same pan with a few glugs of olive oil over medium-high heat.
-After a minute or 2, add the sliced mushrooms, thyme and season with a little salt and let cook until softened, for about 8-10 minutes.
+- Using the same pan, use the remaining tablespoon of olive oil and, after a minute or 2, add the sliced mushrooms, thyme and season with a little salt and let cook until softened and tender, for about 8 to 10 minutes.

-- When softened, add the balsamic vinegar and reduce the heat to medium low.
+- Add the balsamic vinegar and reduce the heat to medium low.
 Cook for another 5 minutes, remove from the heat and combine with the cooked onions.
 Set aside.

 - Preheat your oven to 375 degrees.
 Remove your dough from the refrigerator and spoon in the onion, mushroom mixture in the center of the dough, leaving a 2-inch border all around.
 Gently fold over the pastry border, overlapping the edges as much as possible and gently pressing the folds together.

-- Brush the folded edges of the crust with the beaten egg yolk and bake for 30-40 minutes, or until the crust has become a lovely golden brown.
-During the last 10 minutes or so of cooking, sprinkle on the shredded mozzarella cheese.
+- Brush the folded edges of the crust with the egg wash and bake for 30 to 40 minutes, or until the crust has become a lovely golden brown.
+During the last 10 minutes or so of baking, sprinkle on the shredded mozzarella cheese.
 Use as little or as much as you want.
-I used maybe only a few sprinkles.
 Let cool for about 20 minutes before cutting and serving.
+Enjoy!

 So, I don’t know if it’s the *high* off my galette.
 Remember, I get happy when I’m thoroughly pleased with things I bake in the kitchen and then a million things race through my head. . or the numerous blog posts I’ve read recently (it’s like therapy for me now) . . or the recent conversations I’ve had with friends . . but I just want to say a few things . .